-You can learn about her work through media coverage at Salon, The Atlantic, Vice, The Chicago Tribune, Elle, The Guardian, Feministing, CBC's Q and The Jakarta Globe, among others, and Therese has herself written for Real Simple, The Nib, Chicago Tribune, Talking Points Memo, Nerve and Women & Hollywood as well as her own long-running blog (which prompted a conservative blogger to call her a “brazen advocate of slut culture” Yay!).
-Therese's work has received support from the Jerome Foundation, New York Women in Film and Television, POV Hackathon and Stanford University Law School Fair Use Project.
+You can learn about Therese's work through media coverage at Salon, The Atlantic, Vice, The Chicago Tribune, Elle, The Guardian, Feministing, CBC's Q and The Jakarta Globe, among others.
+Her projects have received support from the Jerome Foundation, New York Women in Film and Television, POV Hackathon and Stanford University Law School Fair Use Project.

 Therese's studio Trixie Films is based in Brooklyn.